 Basic WordPress security measures prevent the most common simple breaches.
-WordPress-powered websites are far from being immune to hackers, although the latest release/s address many earlier security issues.
+WordPress-powered websites are far from being immune to hackers, although the latest release/s do address many earlier security issues.
 WordPress, like all other popular content management systems and forums such as phpBB, vBulletin, is a major target for hackers and spammers.
 Basic prophylactic measures need not be complicated or expensive.

 Those involved in hacking WordPress usually want to use the sites as concealed (cloaked) link farms.
-Its rare that actual damage is done to your site, and often the site owner remains blissfully unaware that there’s been any interference.
+It’s rare that actual damage is done to your site, and often the site owner remains blissfully unaware that there’s been any interference.
 Some of the link injection systems are extremely sophisticated!
 Testing for enemy action can be as simple as opening your site and choosing View / Source and reading through the content of the <Head> section down to, and including, the tag.
 The link injections I’ve seen are usually in there.
 Is there a long string of HTML code containing links to dozens of sites you know nothing about?
 If there is, you’ve been had and should contact a WP Tech Support expert!

 This article is not about fixing security violations.
 It’s about simple prophylactic measures most “non-technician” site owners take.
-This is not slick and professional security strategy, and there are some who will scoff at using “security by obscurity” as a primary tactic.
-However, even on a tight budget, the following 12 zero-dollar steps can and should be taken to minimise the possibility of attack.
+This is not a slick and professional security strategy, and there are some who will scoff at using “security by obscurity” as a primary tactic.
+However, even on a tight budget, the following 10 zero-dollar steps can and should be taken to minimise the possibility of attack.

 1 – Always Use the Current WordPress Version

-2 – Remove Primary Target Identifier
+2 – Remove WP Target Identifiers

 Remove the Powered by WordPress credit details in the footer of your website’s theme – e.g.; /wp-content/themes/the-current-theme/footer.php.
 This is the fastest way to reduce the chances of the ill-intentioned finding your site in the first place!
-Try it – do a search on Google for “Powered by WordPress” and you’ll get the picture… At time of writing, there are 106 million competing page opportunities out there for hackers!
+Try it – do a search on Google for “Powered by WordPress” and you’ll get the picture… At the time of writing, there are 106 million competing page opportunities out there for hackers!

-By all means give WordPress the credit they deserve – but you could do it on your links page, or make it a graphic/image link instead of text…
+By all means, give WordPress the credit they deserve – but you could do it on your links page, or make it a graphic/image link instead of text…